-Support for Students
+Support for students

-On arrival, an induction/student orientation programme will introduce students to the staff responsible for the course, the campus on which they will be studying, the Library and IT facilities and to the School Registry.
+Upon arrival, an induction programme will introduce students to the staff responsible for the course, the campus on which they will be studying, the Library and IT facilities and to the Faculty Registry.
 Students will be provided with the Course Handbook, which provides detailed information about the course.
+Students are allocated a personal tutor who can provide advice and guidance on academic matters.